+'''

+class DSMOptions {

+char msgkey[4];

+vchar catalogue[255];

+short order;

+short setid;

+short msgid;

+vchar action[255];

+char Diskette[5];

+};

+'''

+msgkey

+Key used by the Service Aid Utility Controller to identify this entry as a Service Aid.
+Must be set to "USM" for Service Aids.

+catalogue order

-class DSMOptions { short or short se short ms vchar ac talogue[255]; der; tid; msgkey - ad by the Service Aid Utility Controller to identify this entry as a Service Aid.
-Must be set $\Lambda^{\prime\prime}$ for Service Aids. catalogue order - name from which to extract the message for the Service Aid title and description.
-In which the messages should be appended to build the menu.
-The following values are 0 Used by Third Party Service Aids.
-This causes the service aid to be appended to the end of the menu. setid msgid action Diskette Messag Comma Indicate Only display this service aid if not running in an 8MB system. her of the message.
-In ID of the message. and to start, if the user selects the specified option.
-It is that the Service Aid is on a Supplemental Diskette, and what actions to take before ing the Service Aid.
-The following values are defined: S Supplemental Diskette.
+Catalog name from which to extract the message for the Service Aid title and description.
+Order in which the messages should be appended to build the menu.
+The following values are defined:

+0 Used by Third Party Service Aids.
+This causes the service aid to be appended to the end of the menu.

+99 Only display this service aid if not running in an 8MB system.

+Set number of the message. setid msgid Message ID of the message.

+action Command to start, if the user selects the specified option.

+Diskette

+Indicates that the Service Aid is on a Supplemental Diskette, and what actions to take before processing the Service Aid.
+The following values are defined:

+S Supplemental Diskette.

 100X Indicates that all diskettes should be read in and processed before starting this service aid.

 200X Indicates that this service aid is only supported in Service Mode from hardfile.